DesDens/Astro-Sanity-Minimal/README.md

 IMPORTANT: To add or update posts from sanity you NEED to restart the astro site:
 Ctrl+C in cmd to terminate the current state and redo npm run dev/npm start

+However DO NOT touch any major code the original author for this repo had for the sanity export to astro.js to work.
+That's the data/settings.js.